Sound changes before 1200

 - OE h + consonant

 - In initial combinations of OE h + consonant, the h was usually lost.
 The h in hl-, hn-, hr- was lost in Early Middle English, but it usually remained in hw- /xw/.
+(The loss of initial h before a consonant began in the eleventh century - Lass.)

 - Examples: OE hlae_fdig`e 'lady', hnesc`e 'soft', hreowsung 'repentance' > Orm laffdiy`, nesshe, rewwsunng.
 OE hwa_, hwaet > eME hwa_, hwat.